Hyperkahler implosion and Nahm's equations: Stratifying Nahm data by the Centraliser of their Limit

 \section{Stratifying Nahm data by the Centraliser of their Limit}

-Let us now, as discussed in \cite{DKS-Sesh}, consider how one might approach hyperk\"ahler implosion in this framework.
-We wish to obtain a hyperk\"ahler space (with some singularities) carrying a torus action, such that the hyperk\"ahler reductions give the Kostant varieties, that is, the varieties obtained by fixing values of the invariant polynomials on the complex Lie algebra (or its dual).
-These varieties are closures of complex coadjoint orbits, and in the regular semsimple case are exactly coadjoint orbits.
+Let us now, as discussed in \cite{DKS-Sesh}, consider how one might approach hyperk\"ahler implosion for a compact group $K$ in this framework.
+We wish to obtain a hyperk\"ahler space (with some singularities) carrying commuting actions of $K$ and its maximal torus $T$, such that the hyperk\"ahler reductions by the torus give the Kostant varieties, that is, the varieties obtained by fixing values of the invariant polynomials on the complex Lie algebra.
+These varieties are unions of complex coadjoint orbits, and in the regular semsimple case are exactly coadjoint orbits.